 Analyzing Freeport-McMoRan's Unusual Options Activity

-On Friday, shares of Freeport-McMoRan (NYSE:FCX) saw unusual options activity.
-After the option alert, the stock price moved up to $36.52.
+On Tuesday, shares of Freeport-McMoRan (NYSE:FCX) saw unusual options activity.
+After the option alert, the stock price moved down to $35.68.

 - Sentiment: BULLISH